idogross1/forkify/README.md

 # forkify Project

-Recipe application with costum recipe uploads.
+Recipe application with costume recipe uploads.
+In this project I used Javascrip, HTML & CSS.